-Services at our centre are free or low cost.
+Services at a centre are either free or have a low cost.
 This can be confirmed when an appointment is made.

 You may need a Medicare card to access free or low cost services.
 We can help you work out how to apply for a Medicare card or access your Medicare details.